 While the Ashes urn is staying in Australia’s trophy cabinet (they lead 3-1), this result is a massive psychological breakthrough.
 It proves that the Stokes-McCullum blueprint can work in the harshest environments, provided they have the right bowling tools.

-England heads to Sydney not just to avoid a 4-1 scoreline, but to prove that the MCG wasn't just a lucky break on a rogue pitch.
-The drought is broken; now, can they build a flood?
+England head to Sydney not just to avoid a 4-1 scoreline, but to prove that the MCG wasn't just a lucky break on a rogue pitch.